mjfrigaard/sharing-your-work/manuscript/04chapter.md

 In the previous sections, we've covered using **Terminal** in the RStudio.
 If you're unfamiliar with these topics, please start there.
 This section will include tracking changes with version control, specifically Git, Github, and RStudio.

-## Tracing your steps
+## Tracing our steps

 'Sharing your' can take a few forms.
 You can finish a project, then share your work for people to see and use in what they're doing.
-Another option is to share what you're currently working on in a way that allows other people can collaborate with you along the way.
+Another option is to share what we're currently working on in a way that allows other people can collaborate with us along the way.

 To accomplish the second option, we need a means showing how our work has changed over time.
-For example, maybe you've used the 'Review' tools in Microsoft Word, or you've collaborated in a Google sheet document.
+For example, maybe we've used the 'Review' tools in Microsoft Word, or we've collaborated in a Google sheet document.
 Both are types of [version control](https://en.wikipedia.org/wiki/Version_control) because they're a formal system of managing changes to information over time.

 Consider the image below of a .docx file: